 Finding the start can be a bit tricky.
 You can find out more here.

-Although I didn’t make it to Hong Kong park during this 3 day trip, I did on my previous visit and can definitely vouch for the sanctuary feel this large swathe of green provides.
+Although I didn’t make it to Hong Kong park during my most recent trip, I did on my previous visit and can definitely vouch for the sanctuary feel this large swathe of green provides.
 With landscaped gardens and water features, you can pretend – at least for a little while – that Hong Kong isn’t as densely packed as it is.

 You can find out more about visiting Hong Kong Park here.

-The Avenue of Stars, known as Hollywood of the East, is a major attraction in Hong Kong but it is currently closed until the end of 2018!
-Until then, you can get a shot of Bruce Lee up Victoria Peak.
+The Avenue of Stars, known as Hollywood of the East, is a major attraction in the city but it was closed for renovations when I visited.
+So I had to settle for a picture of Bruce Lee up Victoria Peak.

 About half a step up from an Irish bar is Lan Kwai Fong.
 Yes, it’s blistering with westerners (tourists and ex-pats) but it still makes for a fun night out with back to back and side by side bars.
 Search out the happy hour offers otherwise you’re going to drain (drink) your budget very quickly.
 I really enjoyed IQ bar – great cocktails, a flashy interior and just so much more on offer than the surrounding sameness.